pzhao12test5/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 *Property*                        | *Description*
 --------------------------------  | -------------
 provenance rollover time          | The amount of time to wait before rolling over the latest data provenance information so that it is available to be accessed by components.
-The default value is 1 min. implementation                    | The implementation of `ProvenanceRepository` to use.
-The default value is `org.apache.nifi.provenance.MiNiFiPersistentProvenanceRepository`.
+The default value is 1 min.

 ## Component Status Repository